-On May 17, 2000, the GENCAPD Mining Project held a Multi-Stakeholder Workshop at the Ocean View Hotel Convention Center in Georgetown Guyana on Occupational Health and Safety Aspects of Mercury Use in Placer Mining in Guyana.
-The Honourable Samuel Hinds, Acting President, Prime Minister and Minister of Mines and other distinguished guests, opened the workshop.
-The objectives of the Workshop were to share information on the Occupational Health and Safety Issues surrounding the Use of Mercury in Placer Mining.
-Secondly, the workshop was intended to provide input and guidance for the development of a draft Code of Practice for Mercury Use in Placer Mining.
+On May 17, 2000, the GENCAPD Mining Project held a multi-stakeholder workshop at the Ocean View Hotel Convention Center in Georgetown Guyana on occupational health and safety aspects of mercury use in placer mining in Guyana.
+The workshop was opened by the Honourable Samuel Hinds, Acting President, Prime Minister and Minister of Mines and other distinguished guests.
+The objectives of the workshop were to share information on the occupational health and safety issues surrounding the use of mercury in placer mining.
+Secondly, the workshop was intended to provide input and guidance for the development of a draft Code of Practice for mercury use in placer mining.
 Sixty-one representatives of government, the mining industry, and from academia and non-governmental organizations including those representing the Amerindian community attended the workshop.
-The workshop was organized and sponsored by the Guyana Environmental Capacity Development (GENCAPD) Mining Project.
+The workshop was organized and sponsored by the Guyana Environmental Capacity Development (GENCAPD Mining Project.

-There were seven presentations by national and international experts on Mercury and Mercury Use in Mining.
-Mr. John Harrison of Health Canada addressed the Health Effects of Mercury Exposure.
-Dr. David Singh of the Institute of Applied Science and Technology (IAST) spoke regarding the Present State of Mercury Research in Guyana.
-Ms. Rosemarie Benjamin-Noble of the Guyana Geology and Mines Commission (GGMC) Reviewed Applicable Legislation.
-Mr. Ronald Glasgow of GGMC gave a presentation on Placer Mining Techniques, with particular emphasis on Mercury Use in Amalgamation and Gold Purification.
-Mr. Mahendra Samaroo and Ms. Diane McDonald of the GGMC, respectively, gave presentations regarding the Retort Evaluation Program and a Simple Retort Manufactured from Readily Available Materials.
-Ms. Rhonda Douglas of the Guyana National Bureau of National Standards (GNBS), supported by Dr. David Singh of IAST and Chairman of the GNBS, described the Standard Development Process.
-Mr. Tony Shields, Executive Director of the Guyana Gold and Diamond Miners Association (GGDMA), provided the perspective of GGDMA membership on Mercury Use and Environmental Regulation.
+The workshop involved seven presentations by national and international experts in mercury and mercury use in mining.
+Mr. John Harrison of Health Canada addressed the health effects of mercury exposure.
+Dr. David Singh of the Institute of Applied Science and Technology (IAST) spoke regarding the present state of mercury research in Guyana.
+Ms. Rosemarie Benjamin-Noble of the Guyana Geology and Mines Commission (GGMC) reviewed applicable legislation.
+Mr. Ronald Glasgow of GGMS gave a presentation on placer mining techniques, with particular emphasis on mercury use in amalga mation and gold purification.
+Mr. Mahendra Samaroo and Ms. Diane McDonald of the GGMC, respectively, gave presentations regarding the retort evaluation program and a simple retort manufactured from readily available materials.
+Ms. Rhonda Douglas of the GBNS, described the standard development process.
+Mr. Tony Shields Executive Director of the Guyana Gold and Diamond Miners Association (GGDMA), provided the perspective of its membership on mercury use and environmental regulation.
 After each presentation, a brief question and answer period allowed the participants to gain more detailed information and express their own views.

-The Workshop concluded with a facilitated discussion of the potential exposure risks for workers and practical measures for reducing the potential for those exposures.
+The workshop was concluded by a facilitated discussion of the potential exposure risks for workers and practical measures for reducing the potential for those exposures.
 A very animated discussion occurred wherein a high degree of consensus was achieved in respect of important measures to reduce exposure.
 These included protective measures related to eating, drinking, smoking, and hygiene.
 As well, the use of protective clothing and gear was discussed.
 Various techniques for reduction of exposure in the amalgamation and gold purification processes were discussed, including particularly the use of retorts and the avoidance of the use of open fire methods.
 The safety precautions for gold purification at the Gold Board were also discussed.

-It was unanimously agreed that a Code of Practice for Mercury Use should be developed and that the Education Program regarding Safe Use of Mercury in Mining should be exanded.
+It was unanimously agreed that a Code of Practice for mercury use should be developed and that the education program regarding safe use of mercury in mining should be expanded.